i2p/i2p.www/i2p2www/spec/i2cp.rst

 Contents
 ````````
 1. `Session ID`_
-2. Type: One byte type of lease set to follow
+2. One byte type of lease set to follow.
    Type 1 is a [LeaseSet]_
    Type 3 is a [LeaseSet2]_
    Type 5 is a [EncryptedLeaseSet]_
    Type 7 is a [MetaLeaseSet]_
 3. [LeaseSet]_ or [LeaseSet2]_ or [EncryptedLeaseSet]_ or [MetaLeaseSet]_
-4. [SigningPrivateKey]_: type and length as inferred from the lease set signature
+4. [SigningPrivateKey]_ type and length as inferred from the lease set signature
-                         (by dest signing key or transient key)
+   (by Destination or transient signing key).
-                         Not present for MetaLeaseSet
+   Not present for MetaLeaseSet.
+5. [PrivateKey]_ list.
-5. [PrivateKey]_ list: One for each public key in the lease set, in the same order
+   One for each public key in the lease set, in the same order.
-                       Types and lengths as inferred from the public keys in the lease set
+   Types and lengths as inferred from the public keys in the lease set.
-                       Not present for MetaLeaseSet
+   Not present for MetaLeaseSet.

 Notes
 `````